-Methods for the treatment of hemorrhoids after childbirth.
+Methods for treating hemorrhoids after childbirth.
 How to treat and how to get rid of hemorrhoids after childbirth

-Hemorrhoids in women after childbirth is an acute problem of modern society.
-Young mothers, not observing the elementary rules of hygiene and prevention, often doom themselves to trials and the fight against an insidious disease.
+Hemorrhoids in women after childbirth are an acute problem in modern society.
+Young mothers, not observing basic rules of hygiene and prevention, often doom themselves to trials and struggle with an insidious disease.

 Proctological problems occur in every third woman before or after childbirth